melissa-hay/MySQL/README.md

 ~~~~

 # `WHERE` Clause
 The `WHERE` clause specifies the condition a row must meet to be selected.
-Also called the **search condition**; it filters the rows in the base table by the boolean expression returned by a comparison operator– boolean expressions can be true, false, or NULL in value.
+Also called the **search condition**; it filters the result set to include rows where the search condition is TRUE.
+Note that boolean expressions can be true, false, or NULL in value.
 For example, `WHERE value > 0`. <br>
-If you omit the `WHERE` clause, all the rows in the base table are returned.
+If you omit the `WHERE` clause, all the rows in the result set are returned.

 ## Comparison operators
 - Comparison operators are used in `WHERE` clause.
 You cannot use them in the `SELECT` statement